Everyone knows that spinach is good for humans, but can your little hamster eat this veggie too? Yes, hamsters can eat spinach!

 As a supplementary vegetable, it would only form a small portion of their diet, and this further makes the difference between the two forms even more negligible from a nutritional standpoint.

 Veterinarians sometimes use baby spinach in a puréed form alongside other purées (such as those of apples and carrots) to syringe feed hamsters that need critical care.

 Generally speaking, spinach isn’t harmful to hamsters, but there are a few things to be aware of before feeding it to your little buddy.

 The first is that you need to wash the spinach thoroughly before serving it.
 Spinach can contain pesticides, herbicides, and all manner of other chemicals that can be extremely harmful to hamsters, so you need to get all that off before your pet chows down on it.

 Also, don’t go overboard with feeding them spinach.
 Eating too much spinach can create an overload in their system, which can lead to issues with digestion.
 This often manifests as diarrhea.
 Please note that diarrhea shouldn’t be taken lightly in hamsters, and it can quickly become debilitating.
 Therefore, it is important to seek veterinary attention if you notice this.

 How Much Spinach Can My Hamster Eat?

 FAQ: What If My Hamster Doesn’t Like Spinach?

+Hamsters can eat spinach safely and most of them enjoy it.
 As with any good thing, though, it’s possible to overdo it, and your hamster may experience gastrointestinal distress if they eat too much.